 Best of West Bank

-For over a thousand years, the kings of the New Kingdom (1500–1070 BC.) were buried in the Valley of the Kings.
-You will cover 4 tombs in the Valley of the Kings, including one of the famed King Tutankhamun himself, where his mummy and sarcophagus are still kept.
+For over a thousand years, the kings of the New Kingdom (1500–1070 BC) were buried in the Valley of the Kings.
+You will cover four tombs in the Valley of the Kings, including one of the famed King Tutankhamun himself, where his mummy and sarcophagus are still kept.

-Afterwards, continue to Queen Hatshepsut's Temple, whom was one of the most powerful female pharaohs in ancient Egypt and this temple was built by her, and dedicated to the sun god Amon-Ra.
+Afterwards, continue to Queen Hatshepsut's Temple, which was built by her and dedicated to the sun god Amon-Ra.

-Next, we bring you to one of Luxor's best kept secret: the Tomb of Nefertari contains some of the best preserved and most eloquent hieroglyphs of any Egyptian burial site.
-The wall pictogram drew inspirations from the Book of the Dead while narrating stories of Queen's life and on her death.
+Next, we bring you to one of Luxor's best kept secrets: the Tomb of Nefertari, which contains some of the best preserved and most eloquent hieroglyphs of any Egyptian burial site.
+The wall pictogram drew inspiration from the Book of the Dead while narrating stories of the Queen's life and her death.
 (Due to preservation efforts, the ticket allows permission to enter the tomb for a maximum of 10 minutes.)

-Depending on how long you spend in each tomb, time permitting you can explore up to another 3 tombs in the Valley of the Queens, where wives of Pharaohs were buried in ancient times.
+Depending on how long you spend in each tomb, time permitting, you can explore up to another three tombs in the Valley of the Queens, where wives of Pharaohs were buried in ancient times.